apache/spark/docs/sql-data-sources-hive-tables.md

   <tr>
     <td><code>serde</code></td>
     <td>
       This option specifies the name of a serde class.
-When the `fileFormat` option is specified, do not specify this option if the given `fileFormat` already include the information of serde.
+When the <code>fileFormat</code> option is specified, do not specify this option if the given <code>fileFormat</code> already include the information of serde.
 Currently "sequencefile", "textfile" and "rcfile" don't include the serde information and you can use this option with these 3 fileFormats.
     </td>
   </tr>